2026 – Cohort IV

 How to apply?

-1. First, design a community project that advances the rights of Indigenous women, which can address a range of key issues, including: capacity building, biodiversity and climate action, participation in decision-making, enhancing livelihoods, governance, and leadership.
+- Develop a community project that promotes the rights of Indigenous Peoples, with particular attention to the rights of Indigenous women and girls..
+The project can address a range of key issues, including capacity building, biodiversity conservation, climate action, participation in decision-making, improved livelihoods, governance, and leadership development.

-Registration period: from October 21st to November 24th
+Registration period: From October 6 to November 5

 ____________________________________________________________________________